gayatrig19/the-frozen-heart-quiz/README.md

   - alternative text as a function for screen readers or in events if the images don't load.
   - structural elements: for users of assistive technology as well as visual and semantic meaning.
   - language of the document for screen readers.
-  - an alert coming up due to noscript tag and possible heading h2 used on home page, however as it doesn't come up as an error, I have left it in with no modifications
+  - an alert coming up due to noscript tag and possible heading h2 used on home page, however as it doesn't come up as an error, I have left it in with no modifications.

 - Accessibility test result for [website](assets/images/readme/wave_accessibility_test.png)